Tyranny of small decisions: Ithaca railroad

-Aristotle (384–322 BC) similarly argued against common goods of the polis of Athens:

-Thomas Mun (1571–1641), an English mercantilist, commented about decisions made with a myopic, small time perspective:

-Eugen von Böhm-Bawerk (1851–1914), an Austrian economist, observed that decisions made with small time perspectives can have a seductive quality:

 Environmental degradation

-In 1982, the estuarine ecologist, William Odum, published a paper where he extended the notion of the tyranny of small decisions to environmental issues.
+In 1982, estuarine ecologist William Odum published a paper where he extended the notion of the tyranny of small decisions to environmental issues.
 According to Odum, "much of the current confusion and distress surrounding environmental issues can be traced to decisions that were never consciously made, but simply resulted from a series of small decisions."

 Odum cites, as an example, the marshlands along the coasts of Connecticut and Massachusetts.
 Between 1950 and 1970, almost 50 percent of these marshlands were destroyed.
 This was not purposely planned, and the public may well have supported preservation had they been asked.
 Instead, hundreds of small tracts of marshland were converted to other purposes through hundreds of small decisions, resulting in a major outcome without the overall issue ever being directly addressed.

 Another example is the Florida Everglades.
-These have been threatened, not by a single unfavorable decision, but by many independent pin prick decisions, such as decisions to add this well, that drainage canal, one more retirement village, another roadway...
+These have been threatened, not by a single unfavorable decision, but by many independent pin prick decisions, such as decisions to add individual wells, drainage canals, retirement villages, and roadways.
 No explicit decision was made to restrict the flow of surface water into the glades, or to encourage hot, destructive fires and intensify droughts, yet this has been the outcome.

 With few exceptions, threatened and endangered species owe their predicament to series of small decisions.
 Polar bears, humpback whales and bald eagles have suffered from the cumulative effects of single decisions to overexploit or convert habitats.
 The removal, one by one, of green turtle nesting beaches for other uses parallels the decline in green turtle populations.

 Cultural lake eutrophication is rarely the result of an intentional decision.
 Instead, lakes eutrophy gradually as a cumulative effect of small decisions; the addition of this domestic sewage outfall and then that industrial outfall, with a runoff that increases steadily as this housing development is added, then that highway and some more agricultural fields.
 The insidious effects of small decisions marches on; productive land turns to desert, groundwater resources are overexploited to the point where they can't recover, persistent pesticides are used and tropical forests are cleared without factoring in the cumulative consequences.